 Day 3: Kampala to Jinja

 Before sunrise, we leave the lodge after having breakfast and drive to Jinja in eastern Uganda.
 Also known as the “Adventure capital of East Africa”, Jinja is a magical destination worth a visit.
-Major cultural place to visit is the Busoga kings palace but the tour can also be delighted by visiting the source of the Nile and Sezibwa falls enroute.
+Major cultural place to visit is the Busoga kings palace.
+While in Jinja, You will also have an opportunity to visit the source of the Nile and Sezibwa falls enroute.

 We later on check in at our lodge for a relaxation, dinner and the overnight